PE and Sports Premium

 PE is a very important part of school life at St Edmund's School and we are proud to have Miss Morris as part of our teaching team.
 She plays lacrosse at national and international level.

-The World Lacrosse Women’s Championship took place in Maryland, USA.
-It was held in July at Towson University and featured a record 30 nations competing during the 11-day event.
+The World Lacrosse Women’s Championship took place in Maryland, USA(July 2022).
+It was held at Towson University and featured a record 30 nations competing during the 11-day event.
 Teams from six continents competed together for this prestigious title.
-The United States are the reigning world champions in women’s lacrosse.

 Miss Morris, has represented Ireland since 2009 with her most recent participation prior to the World Championship being at the 2019 Women’s European Championship in Israel.
 She returned to the squad of 18 athletes for the 2022 World Lacrosse Women’s World Championship.
 Miss Morris has 45 caps for Ireland and is the most capped athlete on the Irish team.

 We are exceptionally proud of her accomplishments and the role model she provides for all our pupils – her grit, determination and professional approach to training and competition have ensured her sporting success.
-She is Ireland’s longest standing Woman’s Lacrosse international team member.
+She is Ireland’s longest standing women’s lacrosse international team member.

 Congratulations Miss Morris!